-As a little girl Clara Randall (Tatyana Ali) use to have visions and premonitions but after a while they stopped.
+As a little girl Clara Randall (Tatyana Ali - Fatal Flip) use to have visions and premonitions but at some point they stopped.
 Now grown up and in a happy relationship she suddenly finds herself woken up in the middle of the night with a vision of a missing child.
 That first vision is followed by another when she is outside the school where she works and has a vision of a child being kidnapped.
-Unsurprisingly Clara not only finds herself troubled by the visions but struggling to get anyone to believe her that these are premonitions forcing her to take matters in to her own hands to look for clues as to what is going on.
-But what she discovers causes her to learn things about those close to her who she trusts and places she went growing up.
+Unsurprisingly Clara not only finds herself troubled by the visions but struggling to get anyone to believe her that these visions are premonitions, forcing her to take matters in to her own hands to look for clues as to what is going on.
+But what she discovers causes her to question those close to her, who she trusts and places she went growing up.

 So first things first and "Second Sight" is a TV One movie but in truth is comparable to a typical thriller you would find on Lifetime.
-I say that just so you get an immediate idea of what level this TV movie is at with a female protagonist trying to get to the root of her visions and a recent series of child abductions which appear connected.
-And there is nothing wrong with that as like a Lifetime movie "Second Sight" has its target audience who will probably enjoy this easy to follow thriller and easy to relate to central character.
+I say that just so you get an immediate idea of what kind of made for TV movie this is, with a female protagonist trying to get to the root of her visions and a recent series of child abductions which appear connected.
+And there is nothing wrong with that as like a Lifetime movie "Second Sight" has a target audience who will probably enjoy this easy to follow thriller and easy to relate to central character.

 But "Second sight" has one major positive and that is Tatyana Ali who delivers a performance superior to the actual movie.
-Ali brings to life the distress and confusion her character feels by this repeated vision of a young girl being abducted, bundled in to a car whilst she plays in a park.
-Unfortunately those around her deliver the semi forced performances more typical of the made for TV genre.
+Ali brings to life the distress and confusion that Clara feels by this repeated vision of a young girl being abducted from a park and bundled in to a car.
+Unfortunately those around Ali deliver the semi forced performances more typical of the made for TV genre.
 The worst thing about this is that some of the men in this end up coming across like they are permanently stuck in a Barry White fantasy as they act smooth the whole time rather than like a real guy.